Max Friedrich

 Text formats: a barrier to accessibility.

-Humans are incredibly diverse species.
+Humans are an incredibly diverse species.
 It is therefore very difficult to build a way of sharing information that is possible for everyone to use.
 This tends to mean that people who need abnormal, or very specific requirements get ignored.
 For example, people who are dyslexic.

 Text in reality is just an encoding scheme that allows us to store and share information scalably.
 Scalability and data encoding schemes to areas in which Computer Science excels.
 Therefore, it is surprising that the solutions currently available, most of which use computers in some form, are so bad at helping dyslexics.
 Often, the solutions on offer are very expensive, badly implemented, unstable and provide a poor user ergonomics.
 This is defiantly the case with the current offerings that try to help dyslexics read text.